Gacha Game: When Prospect Theory Meets Optimal Pricing: Introduction

-One important model assumption of this paper is the nonnegativity constraint on the price.
-If the price can be arbitrarily negative, then the seller can extract infinite profit from the buyer (\cite{AzevedoGottlieb12} and \cite{StrackEbert15}).
-This feature is sometimes interpreted as a bug in prospect theory (or probability weighting) in design problems.
-The characterizations of the optimal mechanism in this paper highlight that, with reasonable restrictions, prospect theory can generate tractable and relatable predictions in a fully general design problem.
+From a theoretical perspective, this paper is the first study to characterize a dynamic design problem where the agent—whether sophisticated or naive—exhibits dynamic inconsistency due to probability weighting.
+The methods I develop might inspire future theoretical exercises in this class of problem.
+From a modeling standpoint, this paper introduced a crucial assumption: payment can only be one-sided.
+This constraint is suitable for discussing optimal pricing for product sales, as numerous nations have explicitly prohibited gaming companies from remunerating consumers.
+The typical argument is that setting negative prices is tantamount to gambling, which is either illegal or necessitates specific authorization in many jurisdictions.
+If the price can be arbitrarily negative, as it is in the gambling industry, then the seller can extract infinite profit from the buyer with reverse-S shape probability weighting (\cite{AzevedoGottlieb12}).

-Although the model is not built to discuss welfare and regulation, the characterizations of optimal mechanisms could provide insights for ongoing debates on regulation concerning the use of stochastic pricing processes.
-To provide context, I summarize three news reports from summer 2022.
-Spain is considering tighter restrictions on gacha games by requiring players to provide official proof of age and implementing mandatory spending limits.
+The discernible difference in profit, with and without the non-negativity constraint on price, suggests a theoretical distinction between stochastic pricing processes and gambling.
+This observation might contribute to the ongoing discussions surrounding the regulation of loot boxes,\footnote{For example, Spain is considering tighter restrictions on gacha games by requiring players to provide official proof of age and implementing mandatory spending limits.
 The UK government has called for the purchase of loot boxes to be made unavailable to children and young people unless they are approved by a parent or guardian.
-The Netherlands government is proposing a much harsher rule that would completely ban the use of loot boxes in the country.
+The Netherlands government is proposing a much harsher rule that would completely ban the use of loot boxes in the country.} by offering a perspective that supports a differentiated regulatory approach.
+However, a mere prohibition on sellers transferring money to buyers does not adequately ensure that the payment is one-sided.
+Buyers must also be restricted from profiting through the resale of these products; failing this, sellers may circumvent the constraint by introducing multiple items suitable for resale in secondary markets, essentially realizing a covert negative price.
+Given this, regulatory authorities should exhibit heightened vigilance when firms employ stochastic pricing, particularly for tangible goods or transferable virtual items that boast considerable secondary market value.
+This perspective aligns with extant legal paradigms.
+For instance, a 2018 study by the Netherlands Gaming Authority on ten undisclosed games found that four contravened national gambling regulations.
+The contention was that loot box prizes from these games held intrinsic market value, given their tradeability outside the game environment.